Warriors: Power of Three: Sunrise

 Sunrise begins with Leafpool preparing Ashfur's body for burial; in the process, she discovers a tuft of fur in Ashfur's claws, presumably from his murderer, and she knows whose it is, although she does not share this with the rest of the Clan.
 ThunderClan discusses Ashfur's murder, and many think that a WindClan cat killed him since he was found on the WindClan border.
 To find out, Firestar sends a patrol to WindClan, but Onestar vehemently denies the possibility.
 As the patrol leaves, Ashfoot tells ThunderClan that she sighted Sol near the location of Ashfur's dead body, raising the possibility that Sol killed Ashfur.
 Firestar sends Birchfall, Brambleclaw, Brackenfur, Hazeltail, Hollyleaf, and Lionblaze to the sun-drown-place (ocean) to find Sol.
 The patrol finds Sol and brings him back to ThunderClan camp; Sol neither confirms nor denies killing Ashfur and is kept under guard in the camp.

 Jayfeather attempts to discover the true identity of his parents.
 ThunderClan elder Mousefur recalls that Leafpool accidentally gave her a strange herb soon after Jayfeather's birth, and notices it now on Jayfeather's pelt.
 Jayfeather does not recognize the herb, and asks ShadowClan medicine cat Littlecloud when the medicine cats next attend their regular meeting at the Moonpool.
 The ShadowClan medicine cat recognizes it as parsley, a herb used to suppress lactation in cats whose kits die.
-Jayfeather remembers that while returning to camp after birth, there is another cat with him besides Squirrelflight: he realizes that their mother is actually Leafpool.
+Jayfeather remembers that while returning to camp after birth, there was another cat with him besides Squirrelflight: he realizes that their mother is actually Leafpool.
 Their father's identity is then revealed to Jayfeather by the spirit of former ThunderClan medicine cat Yellowfang, when she leaves him a crows' feather as a sign, indicating that their father is Crowfeather of WindClan.